 The manufacturer shall ensure that the refuelling operation cannot be initiated before the sealed fuel tank system is fully depressurised to a pressure less than 2.5 kPa above ambient pressure in normal vehicle operation and use.
 At the request of the responsible authority, the manufacturer shall provide detailed information or demonstrate proof of operation (e.g. by means of pressure sensor on the vehicle).
 Any other technical solution may be allowed provided that a safe refuelling operation is ensured and that no excessive emissions are released to the atmosphere before the refuelling device is connected to the vehicle.

 6.6.1.7.2.
-Within 15 minutes after the ambient temperature has reached 35 °C, the tank relief valve shall be opened to load the canister.
-This loading procedure may be executed either inside or outside an enclosure.
-The canister loaded according to this paragraph shall be disconnected and shall be kept in the soak area.
-A dummy canister shall be installed to the vehicle when undertaking the procedure specified in paragraphs 6.6.1.8. to 6.6.1.12. inclusive of this Annex.
+Within 15 minutes after the ambient temperature has reached 35 °C, the tank relief valve shall be opened to load the carbon canister.
+This loading procedure may be performed either inside or outside an enclosure.
+The carbon canister loaded according to this paragraph shall be disconnected and shall be kept in the soak area.

 6.6.1.8.
 Measurement of depressurisation puff loss overflow

+The depressurisation puff loss overflow shall be measured using the process in either paragraph 6.6.1.8.1. or 6.6.1.8.2. of this annex.

 6.6.1.8.1.
-Any depressurisation puff loss overflow from the vehicle canister shall be measured by using an auxiliary carbon canister connected directly at the outlet of the vehicle vapour storage unit.
-It shall be weighed before and after the procedure described in paragraph 6.6.1.7. of this Annex.
+The depressurisation puff loss overflow from the vehicle carbon canister may be measured by using an additional carbon canister identical to the vehicle's carbon canister but not necessarily aged.
+The additional carbon canister shall be fully purged with dry air prior to loading and shall be connected directly at the outlet of the vehicle's canister with the shortest possible tube.
+The additional carbon canister shall be weighed before and after the procedure described in paragraph 6.6.1.7. of this Annex.

 6.6.1.8.2.
-Alternatively, the depressurisation puff loss overflow from the vehicle canister during its depressurisation may be measured using a SHED.
+The depressurisation puff loss overflow from the vehicle carbon canister during its depressurisation may be measured using a SHED.

 Within 15 minutes after the ambient temperature has reached 35°C as described in 6.6.1.6. of this Annex, the chamber shall be sealed and the measurement procedure shall be started.